Judit Prat

 Throughout my career, I have been part of the following groups:

-• IDEA group within the Astronomy and Astrophysics Department (A & A) at UChicago (2021 - Present): It is a grassroots group of early career astronomers and physicsts in A & A and the Kavli Institute for Cosmological Physics (KICP) at the University of Chicago.
+• IDEA group within the Astronomy and Astrophysics Department (A & A) at UChicago (2021 - 2023): It is a grassroots group of early career astronomers and physicsts in A & A and the Kavli Institute for Cosmological Physics (KICP) at the University of Chicago.

 • The Gender Equality Committee at Institut de Física d'Altes Energies (IFAE) (2018 - 2019): This committee is dedicated to assess and improve the gender balance at IFAE.